awsdocs/aws-cloud9-user-guide/doc_source/setup.md

 ### Step 2\.1: Create an IAM Group with the AWS CLI<a name="setup-create-iam-resources-group-cli"></a>

 1. Install and configure the AWS CLI on your computer, if you haven't done so already\.
-To do this, see the following in the *AWS CLI User Guide*:
+To do this, see the following in the *AWS Command Line Interface User Guide*:
    +  [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)
    +  [Quick Configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration)
 **Note**